dlande000/pongpongpongpongpongpongpongpong/README.md

 ```
 `returnRandomSpeed` is run for both the x velocity and y velocity of each ball; the ternary at the end of the function determines if the ball is served left and/or up (negative) or right and/or down (positive).

-The AI computer player is written to be competitive but not infalliable.
+The AI computer player is written to be competitive but not infallible.
 The position for the computer player is updated via the function `changeAIPos`:

 ```javascript
 changeAIPos(ball) {